 Second Stop: Schedule a Tour

-There’s nothing like experiencing a new community up close and personal, which is what a tour (in-person or virtual) will give you.
+There’s nothing like experiencing a new community up close and personal, which is what a tour will give you.

 Here are three highlights from our campus that you shouldn’t miss: